e-lab/GameNet/utils/interfaceGame/README.md

 ### 2. Game Setup
 * Update GTAV to the last version

-* Copy-paste the contents of *bin/Release* under your GTAV installation directory
+* Copy-paste the contents of *Release* under your GTAV installation directory

-* Replace your saved game data in *Documents/Rockstar Games/GTA V/Profiles/* with the contents contents of *bin/SaveGame*.
+* Replace your saved game data in *Documents/Rockstar Games/GTA V/Profiles/* with the contents contents of *SaveGame*.

 * Download *[paths.xml](https://drive.google.com/open?id=0Bzh5djJlCOmMOTA1RVlOXzZ5dEk)* and store it also in the GTAV installation directory.
 ### 3. Game Configuration